agilesolutions/poc-feature-flags/Readme.md

 # Feature flags with Azure AKS and SpringBoot, Kubernetes Liveness and Readiness probes and more...
 Incorporate Azure App Configuration into a Spring Boot web app to create an end-to-end implementation of feature management.
 Implement Liveness and Readiness probes to gracefully shutting down Spring Boot applications.
+Azure dynamic configuration using push refresh in Spring Boot.

 ## in this demo...